How would YOUR money have grown?

 You're not buying a crystal ball, you're buying discipline.

 Ezath isn't magic.
-It's a system designed around consistency over magnitude - high win rate, tightly capped losses, small but reliable per-trade returns that compound.
+It's a system designed around consistency over magnitude - high win rate, tightly capped losses, small per-trade outcomes with risk defined before entry.
 The same playbook institutional quant desks use, stripped down so a retail trader can actually run it.
-That consistency is the edge.
+That discipline is the edge — and no edge makes losses impossible.

 Every call comes from the same deterministic engine, multiple technical indicators (EMA200, RSI, MACD, ATR, volume) scored against each other.
 No human emotion, no FOMO, no panic.
 The same inputs always produce the same output.